TeamMGE/GenomeBioinformaticsCourse/_episodes/42-COOI.md

 > {: .solution}
 {: .challenge}

-## (To compare trees: http://phylo.io/ try it, except )
+[//]: ## (To compare trees: http://phylo.io/ try it, except )

 In the lectures we also discussed that the another strength of NOTUNG is to use support values to inform its decision on which parts of the tree to believe and which not.
 So let us also run this on our tree and see what NOTUNG makes of it.
 Use it as follows: `java -jar ~/data_bb3bcg20/bin/Notung-2.9.1.5.jar RasGefGeneTree2.nwk -s speciestree_rasgef.nwk --rearrange --threshold 70 --edgeweights name`

-Where NB we use a gene tree 2 because that gene tree contains support values are present.
+Where NB we use a gene tree 2 because that gene tree contains support values.
 > ## Exercise: Is the output same/different from using the unresolved species tree in terms of total number of events?
 Is the output the same/different in terms of the exact location of these events and in terms of the topology of the gene tree?
 >
 >> ## Solution